 In 1977, he directed a group of Rabbinical students and coordinated a “Seed” project to Panama City, Panama.
 There he lectured on various topics related to Judaism and assisted in the formation of the Yeshiva Day School of Panama.

 Rabbi Slatus presently offers many classes which are attended regularly at the Bnai Brith Jacob Synagogue.
 These classes are received

 warmly and the attendance for the “Rabbi’s Seminar” averages 50-60 people every Monday night.

 He is frequently asked to appear as guest lecturer at such renowned organizations as Tora Umesora, Congregation Beth Tora and the Orthodox Union.
 Rabbi Slatus was the guest speaker at the Lincolnwood Kollel dinner in January and has recently been selected as the recipient of the famed “Harbotzas Tora Award” at the Mirrer Yeshiva Rabbinical College.

 Rabbi Slatus has inspired his Community to a new level of Torah appreciation through various classes, shiurim and lectures.
 In depth shiurim in Gemarah, Chumash, Halacha as well as beginners programs for those who have never experienced authentic Torah education.

 In 1981, when Rabbi Slatus came to Savannah, the Day School had a total of twenty-nine students from first through eighth grade.
-Through many hours of painstaking effort, the Torah Umessorah Day School now boasts of a student body of nearly two hundred students.
+Through many hours of painstaking effort, the Torah Umessorah Day School now boasts of a student body of nearly one hundred students.
 Rabbi Slatus has introduced a Kollel to Savannah which presents Torah classes on a variety of topics and issues for the entire Community.